Automattic/wp-calypso/docs/testing/unit-tests.md

 * What behaviour are we testing?
 * What errors are likely to occur when we run this code?
 * Does the test test what we think they are testing?
 Or are we introducing false positives and false negatives into our results?
+* Is it readable?
+Will other contributors be able to understand how our code behaves by looking at its corresponding test?

 ## Running tests